 Stir in the flour and baking powder, mixing until smooth.

 Stir in the melted butter and mix until smooth.

 Heat your pizzelle iron and lightly grease with vegetable or canola oil.

 Add about a tablespoon of batter to the center of the pizzelle iron and press for about 45 seconds or until golden brown.

 Carefully remove the pizzelle and place on to a cooling rack.

 Once cooled, dust with confectioner's sugar.

-Once pizzelle's are cooled completely, they can be stored in a air tight container for at least one week.
+Once cookies are cooled completely, they can be stored in an air tight container for at least one week.

 Feast & Merriment means opening your table to new friends!

 I’d love to be your friend so we can share tricks, tips and recipes!